-On-programme (typically 30 months) Training to develop the occupation standard's knowledge, skills and behaviours Training towards English and mathematics qualification in line with the apprenticeship funding rules Compilation of portfolio of evidence (typically do monthio) End-point assessment gateway Employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard gatonay Thr apprentice must achieve English and maths qualifications in line with the apprenticeship funding rules Apprentices must have compiled a portfolio of evidence End-point assessment (which will typically take 3 months) Assessment method 1: Project report, presentation and questioning (based on work-based project), graded distinction, pass or fail o.m.io, Assessment method 2: Professional discussion underpinned by portfolio of evidence, graded distinction, pass or fail Professional recognition This apprenticeship aligns with: Registered Scientist for Science Council for Registered Scientist (RSci) Chartered Biologist for Royal Society of Biology Chartered Chemist for Royal Society of Chemistry Chartered Physicist for Institute of Physics
+On-programme (typically 30 months) Training to develop the occupation standard's knowledge, skills and behaviours. (typically comonting) Training towards English and mathematics Level 2, if required Compilation of portfolio of evidence End-point assessment gateway Employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard. gatoway English and mathematics Level 2, as a minimum Apprentices must have compiled a portfolio of evidence End-point assessment (which will typically take 3 months) Assessment method 1: Project report, presentation and questioning (based on work-based project), graded distinction, pass or fail Assessment method 2: Professional discussion underpinned by portfolio of evidence, graded distinction, pass or fail Professional recognition Aligns with recognition of Chartered Member by: Royal Society of Biology Royal Society of Chemistry Institute of Physics